adamnew123456/task-burrito/README.md

   those subtasks are marked as DONE.
 Note that this does not take into account the status of sub-sub tasks so non-DONE tasks may be hidden if their parent is marked as DONE.

+* `refresh=0|1` determines whether to include an auto-refresh snippet in the generated page.
+Only affects CGI.
+True by default.

 ## full